Xentara v2.0.4

 Debugging Tools

-Xentara has a built-in service provider named Debugging.
-This service provider provides element types that can be used for debugging Xentara systems.
+Xentara has a built-in skill named Debugging.
+This skill provides element that can be used for debugging Xentara systems.

 Debugging Inspectors

-Debugging inspectors are microservices that print attributes of Xentara elements to the standard output.
+Debugging inspectors are elements that print attributes of other Xentara elements to the standard output.

 The following is a possible output for an inspector that prints five noise values generated by a signal generator: